 Flickr

 To store the pictures in a safe place where they are accessible to whoever needs them, a shared Flickr account was created.
 Flickr is a website for saving and sharing pictures.
-Because the flower pictures are from a private collection of David Roberts, it is not allowed to share the pictures of the flowers, so the settings of the Flickr account were set to private.
+Because the flower pictures are from a private collection of David Roberts, it is not allowed to freely share the pictures of the flowers, so the settings of the Flickr account were set to private.
 This means that only persons with the account name and password can access the pictures.

-On Flickr it is possible to add tags to the pictures.
+On Flickr it is possible to add metadata tags to the pictures.
 These tags were used later in the preparation process to save the pictures in the correct directory.
 To download the pictures and the metadata via the command line, a python script written by Hugo Haas, Offlickr.py, was modified and used (see appendix 1.5.4) [18].

 Training